djes/PBMap/README.md

 Based on OpenStreetMap services
 OSM copyright : http://www.openstreetmap.org/copyright

-This code is free !
+This code is free, but any use should mention the origin of this code.

 Officials forums topics here : http://www.purebasic.fr/english/viewtopic.php?f=27&t=66320 (english)